Sullan

-Sullan (spelt Sulaan onscreen) is a 2004 Indian Tamil-language action film written and directed by Ramana.
+Sullan (Note: Spelt Sulaan onscreen.) is a 2004 Indian Tamil-language action film written and directed by Ramana.
 The film stars Dhanush in the main lead role along with Sindhu Tolani, Manivannan, Pasupathy and Easwari Rao among others.
 It was released on 23 July 2004 and became a commercial failure.

 Plot

 Subramani, known as Sullan among his friends, is the son of Mani, a corporation garbage lorry driver.
 A first-year college student, his only objective in life is to have fun with his friends.
 He falls in love with Kavya.
 Soori is a moneylender who charges atrocious rates and then goes after those who fail to pay him back.
 When Soori's actions start to affect his family and friends, Sullan strikes back.

 Production

 This was the first film produced by Salem A. Chandrasekhar who previously worked as distributor.
 The song "Yaaro Nee" was shot at Christ Church Gardens at Australia while the song "Kavithai Iravu" was shot at Auckland.
 A fight scene featuring Dhanush and Pasupathi fighting by hanging upside down was shot at Campa Cola Grounds.